 In 2007 a Dutch committee developed sustainable criteria for biofuels.
-These so-called Cramer Criteria were formalised in March 2009 as the NTA 8080:2009 Sustainability criteria for biomass for energy purposes.153 In September 2013 the European Parliament had voted in favour of regulation that reduces the obligation to blend biofuels to 6%.
-The European Parliament thus intends to reduce the CO2 emissions of the cultivation for biofuel.
+These so-called Cramer Criteria were formalised in March 2009 as the NTA 8080:2009 Sustainability criteria for biomass for energy purposes.
+In September 2013 the European Parliament had voted in favour of regulation that reduces the obligation to blend biofuels to 6%.
+The European Parliament thus intends to reduce the CO emissions of the cultivation for biofuel.

-- Cocoa: Way back in 2001, the Harkin-Engel Protocol was drafted to prevent the worst types of child labour on cocoa plantations.
+- Cocoa: Way back in 2001, the Harkin Engel Protocol was drafted to prevent the worst types of child labour on cocoa plantations.
 Yet, in recent years various examples of child labour on African cocoa plantations came to light.
 The chain also suffers from unequal power relations, which leads to small cocoa farmers not receiving reasonable prices.
 In October 2007 the first meeting of the Roundtable on a Sustainable World Cocoa Economy was held in which farmers, traders, processing companies, governments and social organisations talk on the development of sustainability norms for the cocoa industry.
 Other initiatives are the World Cocoa Foundation (WCF), which supports programmes for sustainable cocoa farming, and the Sustainable Tree Crops Programme for the development of the sustainable harvest of cocoa, coffee and cashews in Africa.
-Some certification marks for sustainable cocoa are: Fair Trade, organic (EKO), Utz and Rainforest Alliance. - Coffee: For many years, organisations like Max Havelaar and more recently Utz Certified have been involved in the certification of coffee.
+Some certification marks for sustainable cocoa are: Fairtrade Labelling Organizations (FLO) Product Standard, organic (EKO), Utz and Rainforest Alliance (SAN Additional Criteria and Indicators for cocoa). - Coffee: For many years, organisations like Max Havelaar and more recently Utz Certified have been involved in the certification of coffee.
 Max Havelaar particularly focuses on small coffee producers and establishes minimum prices for these farmers.
 The Common Code for the Coffee Community (4C) provides an extensive framework in which both environmental aspects as well as social problems within the coffee industry are covered.
 For 50 years, the International Coffee Organisation (ICO) has developed standards for responsible coffee.
 The last ICO agreement was the International Coffee Agreement 2007.
-There is also a Rainforest Alliance certification mark for coffee.

-Tea: Tea production is labour intensive and the industry creates jobs in very remote rural areas.
+There is also a Rainforest Alliance certification mark for coffee, based on the Additional Criteria and Indicators for coffee.by SAN.
+The Fairtrade Labelling Organizations (FLO) also has a Product Standard for coffee. - Tea: Tea production is labour intensive and the industry creates jobs in very remote rural areas.
 Globally, millions of people depend on the production of tea.
 The price on the world market for tea has fallen dramatically in the past twenty years and, partly due to this, large social problems have arisen in the production of tea.
 Since 1997 the Ethical Tea Partnership, a joint industry initiative of traders and packers, monitors the working conditions on large plantations.
-Other certification systems are Fairtrade, Rainforest Alliance and Utz Certified.

-Other norms: The previously mentioned general certification organisations - Sustainable Agriculture Network (SAN) and Fairtrade Labelling Organizations International (FLO) - have also drafted product specific norms besides their general norms.
-SAN published Additional Criteria and Indicators for cocoa and coffee.
-FLO has Product Standards for coffee, tea, cocoa, vanilla, fresh fruit, rice and sugar.
+Other certification systems are Fairtrade, Rainforest Alliance and Utz Certified. - Other norms: Fairtrade Labelling Organizations (FLO) has also Product Standards for vanilla, fresh fruit and rice.
 Also, the Sustainable Agriculture Initiative Platform is presently developing principles and procedures for different agricultural products, such as corn, coffee, dairy, potatoes, vegetables and fruit.
 The certification mark Fair Produce is an initiative of producers and trading companies which should improve the disturbed competitive situation in the mushroom industry.